 Representative results:

+It was possible to collect 5 to 20 µl of whole blood from each fish what represents even 4 times more blood than previously described techniques (Table 2).
 Biochemical analysis of total cholesterol, HDL-cholesterol, LDL-cholesterol, and triglycerides were performed after blood collection using this technique.
-Two groups of fish were fasted for 24 hours before blood collection to avoid food intake interference.
+Two groups of both sexes fish were fasted for 24 hours before blood collection to avoid food intake interference.
 The analyses were done with small-scaled colorimetric tests (Labtest Diagnóstica S.A., Brazil) For total cholesterol and triglyceride analyses, 3 µl of serum were used.
 For LDL-cholesterol and HDL-cholesterol analysis, 4 µl and 10 µl of serum were used, respectively.
 These analyses were performed on pooled samples of 10 zebrafish per sample.

 Serum lipidic levels were compared between fish that accessed their own eggs and those that, in a bottom covered aquarium, did not have access to their own eggs for an experimental duration of 2 weeks.
 Serum analysis showed that the serum levels of total cholesterol (with eggs 362 ± 42 mg/dL and without eggs 357 ± 13 mg/dL), HDL-cholesterol (with eggs 91.22 ± 1.79 mg/dL and without eggs 72.14 ± 2.89 mg/dL), and LDL-cholesterol (with eggs 55.68 ± 10.88 mg/dL and without eggs 44.18 ± 9.84 mg/dL) did not differ significantly between the groups.
 However, triglyceride levels were significantly lower in the experimental group (without eggs 292 ± 64 mg/dL) than in the control group (with eggs 457 ± 25 mg/dL; P = 0.03).